prometheus/docs/content/docs/practices/remote_write.md

 Max shards configures the maximum number of shards, or parallelism, Prometheus will use for each remote write queue.
 Prometheus will try not to use too many shards, but if the queue falls behind the remote write component will increase the number of shards up to max shards to increase thoughput.
+Unless remote writing to a very slow endpoint, it is unlikely that `max_shards` should be increased beyond the default.
+However, it may be necessary to reduce max shards if there is potential to overwhelm the remote endpoint, or to reduce memory usage when data is backed up.

 ### `min_shards`